 Keep the group small - Limit your group to four to six riders.
 If you have more riders, split into smaller groups.
-Riders at the rear of large groups can get separated from the main group by traffic or lights and feel an urgency to catch up.
-Eliminate this potential by limiting your group size.
+Riders at the rear of large groups can get separated from the main group by traffic or traffic control signals and feel an urgency to catch up.
+Eliminate this potential by limiting your group size, and agreeing to meet at the destination if split up.